 A dangerous weapon is any object that could cause serious injury or death.
 An object that ordinarily is used for innocent purposes becomes a dangerous weapon when a defendant intentionally uses it in a dangerous or potentially dangerous fashion.
 A pen is a dangerous weapon when it is thrown at somebody’s eye.
 A baseball bat is a dangerous weapon when it is swung at somebody’s head.

 There is a lesser included offense of carjacking when the defendant was not armed with a dangerous weapon.

-There are a number of potential defenses that are used in carjacking cases.
+There are a number of potential defenses that are used by carjacking lawyers in Concord.